Gareth Bale: World Cup 2022 campaign

 On 24 March 2022, Bale scored two goals in the 2022 FIFA World Cup qualifying playoff semi-finals in a 2–1 win against Austria which sent Wales to the playoff final.
 In the playoff final against Ukraine on 5 June, delayed due to Russia's invasion of Ukraine earlier in the year, Bale's free-kick was deflected into the net by Ukraine captain Andriy Yarmolenko, giving Wales the lone goal in a 1–0 victory.
 Initially credited as an own goal for Yarmolenko, the decisive goal was subsequently awarded to Bale at the end of June.
 Wales qualified for the World Cup for the first time since 1958.
 Bale called it "the greatest result in history for Welsh football," and further that it "means everything.
 It's what dreams are made of."
 Bale, as captain led the Welsh team in singing along to the unofficial anthem of the team, "Yma o Hyd," which was performed live by Dafydd Iwan after the final whistle.
 After the match, The Guardian opined on the occasion that "what can be said now is that nobody has ever achieved more in a Wales shirt."

 In November 2022, Bale was named in the Wales squad for the 2022 FIFA World Cup in Qatar.
-In the team's opening group stage game against the United States, after going down by one goal in the first half, Bale was awarded a penalty kick after being fouled in the box, and converted.
-This was the first goal scored by Wales in a World Cup finals tournament since 1958 and earned his side a draw with the United States.
-This proved to be Wales's only point and goal of the tournament, as they finished last in Group B, and were eliminated in the first round.
+In the team's opening group stage game against the United States, Bale was awarded a penalty kick after being fouled in the box with Wales 1–0 down and converted to equalise the game.
+This was the first goal scored by Wales in a World Cup since 1958, and earned Bale's side a draw.
+This proved to be Wales's only point and goal of the tournament as they finished last in Group B and were eliminated in the first round.
+Bale's final appearance as a professional footballer was Wales' final group game, a 3–0 loss to England.